UMF — Universal Machine Format¶

 - Sovereignty-first: every artifact can be built from source with zero network dependencies.
 Registries and caches accelerate but are never required.

-- For the full directive reference, build order, and artifact resolution rules, see the Specification.
+- Specification — the normative directive reference, build order, and artifact resolution rules.

-- For end-to-end workflows examples (building a base kernel, rootfs, composing a VM), see Examples.
+- Examples — end-to-end workflows: building a base kernel, a curated rootfs, composing a VM, air-gapped operation.